UP IN THE AIR

 She blinked, then smiled wryly.
 "You're freaking hopeless," she snickered.

 "Wait, you heard about it?"
 Tentomon asked.
 "This wasn't from some super convenient prophecy, like when you told us about Wargreymon and Metalgarurumon?"

 Gennai shrugged.
 "It's not like we've foreseen everything, you know," he replied.
 "Whatever the case, it was an impressive form, and also timely; Imperialdramon will be essential to reaching the four temples."

 "Wait, how?"
 Agumon asked, scratching his head.
-"Not to insult Veemon, but when he fought Jachomon, Imperialdramon got, well… creamed."
+"When he fought Jachomon, Imperialdramon got, well… creamed."

 "Yeah, it was pretty underwhelming," Gomamon agreed.

 "Hey, c'mon!"
 Veemon huffed.
 "I was stuck between buildings!
 Wait'll I stretch my wings out someplace else!
 An' don't forget, I took Jachomon out, too!"